AmpersandHQ/magento2-log-correlation-id/README.md

 # Change the key name from `amp_correlation_id`

-You can change the monolog/new relic key from `amp_correlation_id` using `app/etc/log-correlation-id-config-di.xml`
+You can change the monolog/new relic key from `amp_correlation_id` using di.xml

 ```xml
 <type name="Ampersand\LogCorrelationId\Service\RetrieveCorrelationIdentifier">